hmcts/prl-e2e-tests/README.md

 Run the following command to create the docker image for the playwright-container (this uses the Dockerfile):
 `yarn build-image`
+*Note: you will only need to create the image once*

-Then run the following command to create the container which can be used to run the tests inside (this uses the docker-compose.yaml):
+Then run the following command whenever you want to create the container which can be used to run the tests inside (this uses the docker-compose.yaml):
 `yarn start-container`